Handle the Heat’s Monthly Baking Challenge

 Every person who submits a photo following those directions will be entered into a random giveaway to win one of two $75 Amazon.com gift cards.

 Your photos may be put on display to share with my entire audience – that’s hundreds of thousands of people!
 Winner will be notified and must reply with Amazon account email address.
 If there’s no response within 2 business days a new winner will be chosen.
 This prize is available to anyone in the world who can shop with Amazon.
-I will buy your gift card from your country’s Amazon website in the market value equivalent to U.S. dollars.
+I will buy your gift card from your country’s Amazon website in the current market value equivalent to U.S. dollars.
 Official Terms & Conditions are in the entry submission widget just below.

 Submit Your Entry